 - Other Books that have been Important to BatGap FB Members

 - Spiritual Resources Focusing on Suffering and Healing

 This resource, a work in progress, was compiled by Inari Kiuru as a response to the Batgap Facebook page members’ need to have a list of recommended reading easily available.
 To understand how the first draft was collated and structured, please note the following:

 Developing this resource

 The idea of this resource is to be gradually updated, based on further comments and recommendations.
 All questions, comments, and edits regarding the content and structure of this resource are encouraged and welcomed.
 You can email editorial suggestions to Inari at InariKiuru@gmail.com, or submit book recommendations via the Batgap Facebook (FB) page.

 If submitting material via the FB page (creating a recommendation post or responding to someone with a book suggestion) please add the hashtag #books to your post or comment.
 This will make your contribution easier to find when collating additions.
 You can also tag Inari.

 Sources of the information

-The book titles and a handful of other sources were collected from posts asking for recommendations, on the Batgap FB page 2018 – May 2021.
+The book titles are collected from posts and comments (Batgap FB page 2018 onwards) offering or asking for recommendations.
 The term #books was used as a search term for the first edition of the list, with an attempt to include each title found (please let us know if you spot anything missing).
 A few top books from the compiler’s own library were also added to the first edition of the resource.

 Content and purpose of the list